DaviSobrinho/Sensai/README.md

 # 🚀 Sensai

-**Sensai** is a web application built with Next.js that provides personalized career and market insights for developers and tech professionals.
+**Sensai** is a web application built with Next.js and consuming Gemini API, that provides personalized AI career and market insights for developers and tech professionals.
 Users can create their profiles, solve tech-related questions, track their progress, and generate optimized resumes based on their skills and goals.

 ### 🌐 Live Demo